* Nadal stunned by Belgian Darcis in straight sets

 Proving just how deep the talent pool is in the men’s game, however, he played three incredible sets of risk-taking tennis to scale the heights on Centre Court.

-He did beat Tomas Berdych at the Olympics last year, also on Wimbledon's Centre Court, but topped that display against Nadal.
+He did beat Tomas Berdych at the Olympics last year, on the same court, but topped that display against Nadal to record only his second win against a top-10 player.

 “Maybe he (Nadal) didn’t play his best match.
 But I have to be proud of me, I think,” said Darcis.
 “I played a great match and I fought from the beginning till the end, and I played unbelievable tennis.”